Need a Tilt Table Test? Here’s What to Expect

 1. Preparation: First, you’ll lie down on the tilt table, which looks like a regular examination table but with straps to keep you secure.
 The staff will attach monitors to your chest and fingers to track your heart rate and blood pressure.
 They may also place an intravenous (IV) line in your arm in case medication needs to be given during the test.

-2. Initial monitoring: You’ll start by lying flat on the table while the team records your baseline heart rate and blood pressure.
+2. Initial monitoring: You’ll start by lying flat on your back on the table while the team records your baseline heart rate and blood pressure.
 This step usually lasts about 5 to 10 minutes.

 3. Tilting: The table will then slowly tilt to an upright position, typically about 60 to 70 degrees, simulating standing up.
 You’ll stay in this position for about 20 to 45 minutes, during which the team will closely monitor how your heart and blood pressure respond.